-As such, Elephant’s team has become a sort of collective for veteran skaters and unconventional newcomers who have little to prove in an apathetic industry, and everything to gain in the no-risk, intermittent reward worlds of Instagram, youtube, and the independent skateboarding boom.
-Look at it like this: Jason Adams’ “cokes” edit didn't rack up as many hits as Nyjah’s “fade to black”, but it probably reached just the right eyeballs, and either way, Jason Adams wasn’t gambling his next pro model or magazine spread on it if it didn’t.
+As such, Elephant’s team has become a sort of collective for veteran skaters and unconventional newcomers who have little to prove in an apathetic industry, but everything to gain in the no-risk, intermittent reward worlds of Instagram, Youtube, and the independent skateboarding boom.
+Look at it like this: Jason Adams’ “cokes” edit didn't rack up as many hits as Nyjah’s “fade to black”, but it probably reached just the right eyeballs, and, either way, Jason Adams wasn’t gambling his next pro model or magazine spread on it if it didn’t.

 “The thing is, that video was just Jason Adams being Jason Adams.
 He wasn’t fulfilling any contractual obligation.
 He shot it and put it together totally himself because he wanted to.
 My entire philosophy with skaters is to expect nothing from them other than to be themselves.
 I am just glad to be a part of their lives with something soulful and with a different approach.”